What’s New This Winter

 Recent and Upcoming Blogs

 Write Right! has some new and upcoming blogs, too.
 That’s Annoying!
 How to avoid irritants that make readers want to scream is showcasing Dialogue and Character Names.
-Character Blunders will discuss annoyances readers waxed eloquent about when writers mishandle characters.
+Character Challenges, the final blog in the That’s Annoying! series, will discuss annoyances readers waxed eloquent about when writers mishandle characters.
+After that, I’ll be doing some new blogs on all things writing and editing.

 Of course, I’d be delighted to know what you think!
-So give me your thoughts in the Comments block.
+So give me your thoughts on all my blogs in the Comments block.

 What I’m Reading Now

-This month, I’m re-reading my comps (recent books that have important marketable similarities with Thunderhead Rising).
+Recently, I’ve been re-reading my comps (recent books that have important marketable similarities with Thunderhead Rising).
 And I’m reading some new potential comps, too.
-Next up: novels by Robert Crais, Lisa Unger, Nicci French and Mary Kubica.
+Next up: novels by Robert Crais, Lisa Gardner, Nicci French, Greg Iles and Rick Mofina.

 Please subscribe and we’ll let you know the latest news and updates as they happen!